oroinc/documentation/user_guide/activities/using_emails.rst

 -  To save the template, click **Save and Close**.

-The following actions are available for an email template from the :ref:`grid <user-guide-ui-components-grids>`:
+The following actions are available for an email template from the :ref:`grid <doc-grids>`:

 -  Delete the template from the system: |IcDelete|